Complexity-optimal and parameter-free first-order methods for finding stationary points of composite optimization problems: Concluding Remarks

 \section{Concluding Remarks}

-This paper establishes iteration complexity bounds for CF.APD that are optimal, up to logarithmic terms, in terms of $\Delta_{0}$ and $d_{0}$ (see \eqref{eq:optimality_residuals}) when $f$ is convex and in terms of $\Delta_{0}$ when $f$ is weakly-convex.
-It remains to be determined whether an optimal complexity bound in terms of $d_{0}$ exists for a curvature-free method when $f$ is weakly convex.
+This paper establishes iteration complexity bounds for PF.APD that are only optimal, up to logarithmic terms, in terms of $(M,\Delta_{0},\varepsilon)$ when $f$ is convex and in terms of $(m,M,\Delta_{0},\varepsilon)$ when $f$ is weakly-convex.
+Consequently, it remains to be seen whether an optimal complexity bound in terms of $d_{0}$ exists for a parameter-free and convexity-unaware method.